expo/custom-expo-updates-server/README.md

 Expo provides a service named EAS (Expo Application Services), which can host and serve updates for an Expo app using the expo-updates library.
 In some cases, you may need complete control of how updates are sent to your app.
 To accomplish this, it's possible to implement your own custom updates server that will provide update manifests and assets to your end-users' apps.
 This repo serves as an example of one way to implement the protocol above.

-Note: This example is not a production ready server.
-It's goal is to serve as inspiration for your own custom server.

 ## Getting started

 ### Updates overview